OWASP/owasp.github.io/pages/transient/secureflag-howto.md

 ### Secure Flag Membership Benefit

-OWASP Foundation has partnered with SecureFlag to provide our members with an open source training platform created for developers to learn and practice modern secure coding techniques through hands-on exercises.
+OWASP Foundation has partnered with SecureFlag to provide our members with an application security training platform created for developers to learn and practice modern secure coding techniques through hands-on exercises.
 Our instance can be located at [OWASP SecureFlag](https://secureflag.owasp.org/).
 This is provided as a trial only for now and is being operated only in the EMEA and US regions; logging in from other regions may result in a degraded experience at this time.
 We will investigate adding further regions in the future as the need arises.

 ### Creating an account